zibma/flutter_zoom_plugin/README.md

 First, add `flutter_zoom_plugin` as a [dependency in your pubspec.yaml file](https://flutter.io/using-packages/).

-Use the git tags for deployments as milestones as the master branch is considered active development.
+Use the git tags for deployments as milestones as the main branch is considered active development.

 ```yaml
   flutter_zoom_plugin: